 - You can include social media links and a link to your website or blog in your bio.

-- As we’re highlighting local voices, please include in your bio where you live if relevant.
+- As we’re highlighting regional voices, please include in your bio where you live if relevant.
 If you grew up in the country and now live in the city, it’s ok to say something like ‘grew up on a property near Coonabarabran’.

 - Once we have published a piece from you, you don’t need to provide your bio again for your subsequent pieces.